|Previous College:||University of San Francisco, 2010|

-Matt Hiserman joins the Matadors for his first season in 2013-14.
+Matt Hiserman joins the Matadors for his second season in 2014-15 and his first as an assistant coach after one year as the Director of Community Relations.
 He spent last year developing the Diamond University program.
 The Diamond University program is a series of classes which combines lessons from behavioral sciences and academics to provide successful habits for the broader life.

 Prior to Diamond University Hiserman spent the 2011-2012 baseball season as the University of San Francisco Dons Director of Baseball Operations.
 In this role Hiserman was integral in all of the programs daily operations; including travel, budget, fundraising, and community service.